UK GDPR Policy

 Security controls will be subject to audit and review, following the policy and procedures established with the company’s ISO/IEC 27001:2013 certification.

-6.8 Personal data shall not be transferred to a country or territory outside the European Union unless that country or territory ensures an adequate level of protection for the ‘rights and freedoms’ of data subjects in relation to the processing of personal data.
+6.8 Personal data shall not be transferred to a country or territory outside the United Kingdom, or the European Union unless that country or territory ensures an adequate level of protection for the ‘rights and freedoms’ of data subjects in relation to the processing of personal data.

-The transfer of personal data outside of the EU is prohibited unless one or more of the specified safeguards or exceptions apply.
+The transfer of personal data outside of the UK or the EU is prohibited unless one or more of the specified safeguards or exceptions apply.